syncfusion-content/wpf-docs/wpf/SfSchedule/Getting-Started.md

-2.Right Click on the Project and select Syncfusion Reference Manager.
+2.Right click on the Project and pick Syncfusion Reference Manager.

    ![Syncfusion-Reference-Manager](Getting-Started_images/Getting-Started_img3.jpg)

-3.The Syncfusion Reference Manager Wizard will be opened as shown in the figure below.
+3.As shown in the figure below, the **Syncfusion Reference Manager Wizard** will be opened

    ![Reference-Manager-Wizard](Getting-Started_images/Getting-Started_img4.jpg)

-4.Search for “SfSchedule” using SearchBox and select SfSchedule Control.
-Click on done to add selected SfSchedule Control.
+4.Using SearchBox to search for "SfSchedule" and pick Control `SfSchedule`.

    ![SfSchedule-Control](Getting-Started_images/Getting-Started_img5.jpg)

-5.The SfSchedule assemblies will be automatically added to the Project after Clicking OK
+5.The SfSchedule assemblies will be automatically added to the Project after Clicking OK.

    ![Adding-SfSchedule](Getting-Started_images/Getting-Started_img6.jpg)